isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 Congruence is an excellent tool for doing induction in proofs.
 You can do induction as normal, but the resulting proof from the recursive step is usually not quite be what you need.
-Luckily, the solution is often just a `cong` away.
+Luckily, the solution is often just a `def:cong` away.

 ## Identities